flutter/website/src/docs/cookbook/plugins/picture-using-camera.md

   @override
   Widget build(BuildContext context) {
     return Scaffold(
-      appBar: AppBar(title: Text('Take a picture!')),
+      appBar: AppBar(title: Text('Take a picture')),
       // You must wait until the controller is initialized before displaying the
       // camera preview.
 Use a FutureBuilder to display a loading spinner until
-      // the controller has finished initializing!
+      // the controller has finished initializing
       body: FutureBuilder<void>(
         future: _initializeControllerFuture,
         builder: (context, snapshot) {